magomimmo/modern-cljs/doc/tutorial-07.md

 ```

 If you now list your `resources/public/js` directory you can immediately
-see the size difference of `modern_dbg.js` and `modern_pre.js`, being the
+see the size difference of `modern_dbg.js` and `modern_pre.js`, the latter being
-last 30% less than the former, but still more than 700KB.
+30% less than the former, but still more than 700KB.

 ```bash
 $ ls -lah resources/public/js/